barkov021/sleep_vs_weight_analysis/README.md

 # Sleep and weight analysis in R

 Morning weight and sleep duration correlations.
-I was using very accurate data from my watch with my weight records.
+I was using very accurate data from my watch with my weight and recovery records.
 As my diet is very constant I was able to avoid noice and biases about morening weight.
 Before the analysis I beliebed that it's a negative correlation between sleep duration and morning weight.
 But as a result I found no dependence between them.